 To date, no studies have been done to assess cardiovascular risk and mortality in patients with adrenal adenomas and less severe hypercortisolism.
 To bridge this gap, a retrospective study was conducted using data from 1995 to 2010 to analyze the correlation between excess autonomous cortisol secretion, cardiovascular issues, and mortality.
 The 15-year study looked at the frequency of new cardiovascular events and mortality in patients with adrenal adenomas and hypercortisolism.
-These were categorized based on post-dexamethasone suppression test (DST) cortisol levels.† The analysis, which excluded patients with classically described overt Cushing syndrome, found that cardiovascular events, as well as mortality rates, were higher in patients with increased cortisol levels over a period of time.
-Additionally, post-DST amounts of cortisol are related to all-cause mortality independently of all potential risk factors considered.*In this study, patients were considered to have less severe hypercortisolism if post-dexamethasone suppression test (DST) cortisol levels were >5 μg/dL, or if they had at least 2 of the following: urinary-free cortisol greater than upper limit of normal; low adrenocorticotropic hormone (ACTH <10/pg/mL); or post-DST cortisol levels greater than the 3 μg/dL.
+These were categorized based on post-dexamethasone suppression test (DST) cortisol levels.
+The analysis, which excluded patients with classically described overt Cushing syndrome, found that cardiovascular events, as well as mortality rates, were higher in patients with increased cortisol levels over a period of time.
+Additionally, post-DST amounts of cortisol are related to all-cause mortality independently of all potential risk factors considered.*Units of measurement have been converted from the International System of Units (µg/dL) to traditional units (ug/dL) using the standard endocrinology conversion factor for cortisol levels.

-Patients whose post-DST cortisol levels increased were considered “worsened” and were 4 times more likely to have a cardiovascular event.
+Patients whose post-DST cortisol levels worsened were 4 times more likely to have a CV event.

-Even when clinical signs of classically described overt Cushing syndrome are not present, patients with adrenal adenomas and less severe hypercortisolism showed an increased risk of cardiovascular events and mortality.
+Even when clinical signs of classically described overt Cushing syndrome are not present, patients with adrenal adenomas and less severe hypercortisolism have an increased risk of CV events and mortality.